top of page

 Discernment Counseling Intensive for Couples Facing Divorce

-If you’re stuck between trying to repair the relationship and seriously considering divorce, this is a structured, short-term process to help you decide with clarity.
+If you’re stuck between trying to repair the relationship and seriously considering divorce, this is a structured, 2 session process to help you decide with clarity.

 You Don’t Have to Keep Living in This Question